CvrentinH/Project_API_Analysis_Sentiment/README.md

 ![Terraform](https://img.shields.io/badge/Terraform-1.5-7B42BC?style=for-the-badge&logo=terraform&logoColor=white)
 ![Scikit-Learn](https://img.shields.io/badge/scikit--learn-F7931E?style=for-the-badge&logo=scikit-learn&logoColor=white)

-## Résumé
+## Overview
-Ce projet présente une API complète d'analyse de sentiment.
-Il implémente une **architecture MLOps** prête pour la production :
+This project presents a complete sentiment analysis API.
+It implements a **production-ready** MLOps architecture:

-1.  **Machine Learning** : Entraînement d'un modèle de Régression Logistique sur un dataset personnalisé (`pandas`, `scikit-learn`) et sérialisation (`joblib`).
+1.  **Machine Learning** : Training a Logistic Regression model on a custom dataset (`pandas`, `scikit-learn`) and serialization (`joblib`).
-2.  **Développement API** : Exposition du modèle via (`FastAPI`).
+2.  **API Développement** : Exposing the model via (`FastAPI`).
-3.  **Conteneurisation** : Dockerisation de l'application pour garantir la reproductibilité (`Docker`).
+3.  **Dockerization** : Dockerizing the application to ensure reproducibility (`Docker`).
-4.  **Infrastructure as Code (IaC)** : Automatisation du déploiement sur un cluster Kubernetes local (`Terraform`).
+4.  **Infrastructure as Code (IaC)** : Automating deployment on a local Kubernetes cluster (`Terraform`).
-5.  **Tests** : Tests d'API automatisés (`Bruno`).
+5.  **Tests** : Automated API testing (`Bruno`).

 ---

 ## Architecture

-Le projet suit une séparation entre l'entraînement et l'utilisation :

-* **Phase d'Entraînement (Training) :** Le script `train_model.py` utilise le fichier `dataset.csv`, pré-traite le texte (vectorisation TF-IDF), entraîne le modèle et sauvegarde le cerveau dans un fichier binaire (`sentiment_model.pkl`).
-* **Phase d'Inférence (Serving) :** L'API charge ce fichier `.pkl` au démarrage pour servir des prédictions instantanées sans avoir besoin de ré-entraîner le modèle.
+The project follows a strict separation between training and usage:

+* **Training phase :** The script `train_model.py` use the file `dataset.csv`, re-processes the text (TF-IDF vectorization), trains the model, and saves the logic into a binary file (`sentiment_model.pkl`).
+* **Inference Phase (Serving) :** The API loads this `.pkl` file at startup to serve instant predictions without needing to retrain the model.

 ---

-## Visualisation & Interprétation du Modèle (Et sa limite)

-Pour comprendre comment le modèle prend ses décisions, nous avons extrait les coefficients de la Régression Logistique.
-Le graphique ci-dessous montre les mots qui influencent le plus la décision vers "Positif" (Vert) ou "Négatif" (Rouge).
+## Model Visualization & Interpretation (And Limitations)

+To understand how the model makes decisions, we extracted the coefficients from the Logistic Regression.
+The chart below shows the words that most influence the decision toward "Positive" (Green) or "Negative" (Red).

 ![Explicabilité du modèle](feature_importance.png)

-### Pourquoi des mots neutres semblent "polarisés" ?
-On remarque que certains mots à priori neutres apparaissent fortement colorés.

-Cela s'explique par le **biais du jeu de données (Dataset Bias)** :
-Comme le dataset d'entraînement est réduit, le modèle fonctionne par association directe.
-* Si un mot neutre apparaît souvent dans une phrase contenant `amazing`, le modèle va déduire que le mot associé est un mot positif en soi.
-* Et à l'inverse si un mot neutre apparaît souvent à côté de `awful`, il sera considéré comme négatif.
+### Why do neutral words seem "polarized"?
+You may notice that some seemingly neutral words appear strongly colored.

+This is explained by **Dataset Bias**: Since the training dataset is small, the model works by direct association.

+* If a neutral word often appears in a sentence containing `amazing`, the model will deduce that the associated word is positive in itself.
+* Conversely, if a neutral word frequently appears next to `awful`, it will be considered negative.

 ---

-## Comment lancer le projet
+## How to Run the Project

-### Prérequis
+### Prerequisites

 * Python 3.11+
 * Docker Desktop / Minikube